-As per the Order of MPID Court, the funds have now been directly distributed by the Competent Authority, Deputy Collector to eligible NSEL clients having outstanding of less than of Rs.10 lac.
+As per the Order of MPID Court, the funds have now been directly distributed by the Competent Authority, Deputy Collector to eligible NSEL clients having outstanding of less than of Rs.20 lac in current year (previous year less than Rs.10. lac).
 The Competent Authority has not shared details with any Broker as of now.
-The company is in touch with the said authority for required information to update Payable to NSEL clients outstanding on 31 March 2022, but they are yet to divulge details of the payments made to NSEL clients having less than Rs.10 lac.
+The company is in touch with the said authority for required information to update Payable to NSEL clients outstanding on 31 March 2023, but they are yet to divulge details of the payments made to NSEL clients having less than Rs.20 lac in current year (previous year less than Rs.10 lac).

-17 Other current liabilities As at As at
+17 Other current liabilities

-March 31, 2022 March 31, 2021

-Statutory dues payable 16.69 16.89
+Statutory dues payable

-16.69 16.89

-18 Current provisions As at As at
+As at

-March 31, 2022 March 31, 2021
+March 31, 2022

+16.69

+16.69

+18 Current provisions

 Provision for employee benefits (refer note 27)

-Gratuity 0.04 0.04
+Gratuity #: 0.04

-Compensated absences 0.01 0.01
+Compensated absences 0.01

-0.05 0.05
+Obinpensated absences 0.05

-Metrono
+Veture

+As at March 31, 2023

+As at

+March 31, 2022

-Notes to Financial Statements for the year ended March 31, 2022 (All amounts are in Rupees in Lac unless otherwise stated)
+Notes to Financial Statements for the year ended March 31, 2023